Code4Community/Code4Community.github.io/tutorials/git.md

 ![](../images/tutorials/git/screenshot11.png)

-- Press the "+" on the files you'd like to commit.
+- Press the "+" on the file you'd like to commit.
 Or, select "+" next to "Changes" to add all changes.

 ![](../images/tutorials/git/screenshot12.png)